toado/CMPUT404-assignment-css-hell/README.md

 Changes To HTML
 =================

-Modified the source of images to reference from my directories, as well as the CSS to reference my single css file
+Modified the source of images to reference from my directories, as well as the CSS to reference my single css file.
+Also included reference to a Google fonts in each html file.

 Sources/References